 The brokers in question sell very risky private placements or other investment vehicles that may result in the loss of huge parts of a client’s portfolio.
 Sales of private placements are surging, and the majority of investors are not warned of the risks or told what the investments entail.

-Cincinnati Financial Fraud Whistleblowers are encouraged to hire an attorney to best protect them from retaliation, and to maximize the award they may be entitled to.
+Financial Fraud Whistleblowers are encouraged to hire an attorney to best protect them from retaliation, and to maximize the award they may be entitled to.
 When faced with fraud claims, employers may lash out and terminate any employee who identifies fraud.
 This is illegal, and whistleblower protection is critical in the process.

-Ohio whistleblowers have filed complaints and reached whistleblower settlements regarding the following:
+Whistleblowers have filed complaints and reached whistleblower settlements regarding the following:

 • Shareholder Class Action